sparsetech/pine/docs/2-tree-updates.md

 """
 ```

-You can reference nodes using `TagRef`.
-It takes the referenced tag's ID and HTML type:
+Now you can reference these nodes using `TagRef`s.
+A `TagRef` takes the referenced tag's ID and HTML type:

 ```scala
 val spanAge  = TagRef[tag.Span]("age")
 val spanName = TagRef[tag.Span]("name")
 ```

+There are more ways to reference nodes such as by class name or tag type.
+See section "Tag references".

 ## Updating nodes
 You can use the `update()` method to change the node: